 I think by now you realize that I do not endorse exploiting asteroids to scare people, no matter how slow a news day it might be.
 Just for grins, though, how about we imagine that 2004 BL86 tried to live up to the fearsome adjectives used to describe it and had actually struck the Earth?

-The nice people at University College London (UCL) and Purdue University have conspired to create a handy online impact modeling tool called "Impact: Earth!"
+The nice people at Imperial College London (ICL) and Purdue University have conspired to create a handy online impact modeling tool called "Impact: Earth!"
 I prefer the less graphics-intensive 2010 version – to be found here – which is called, more prosaically, "Earth Impact Effects Program."
 The latter operates faster and allows me to use my imagination more.

 The minds behind this modeling tool are careful to warn us that it might not be perfect.
 In fact, they warn that, if one enters "peculiar impact parameters" they refuse to be responsible for what happens.
 The model does, however, provide results in line with those arrived at in scientific studies of impact effects, and the explanatory document that accompanies it is convincing.